Sara Uribe: Career

 Finishing high school she was offered a college scholarship from her high school's principal, allowing her to pursue the studies she wanted.
-She decided to pursue a career in Business Administration, soon later leaving it to study Social Communication.
+She decided to pursue a career in Business Administration.
+Soon after, she left it to study Social Communication.
 As part of the final terms of her studies she worked for Teleantioquia as a TV host for shows such as Venga a mi pueblo Antioqueño in 2009 and for Cosmovisión in the show Modelos Televisión.
 She also participated in the beauty contest Miss Gaming Colombia in 2012, ending up winning the title.

 In 2012, Uribe was cast as one of the contestants of the reality TV Show Protagonistas de Nuestra Tele on RCN being the winner.
 This show boosted her career, allowing her to work as a host for several TV shows mainly on RCN.
 Nonetheless, she has worked in different TV networks such as Canal 1 in the show Lo sé todo in 2017 and Caracol TV in La Kalle and La vuelta al mundo en 80 risas, the latter being in 2019.